 There are more than 260 student clubs and organizations at Brandeis University.
-Filling every niche from Quidditch to Greek Life, Brandeis clubs offer a safe space and a home for students with similar interests.
+Filling every niche from Quidditch to a capella clubs, Brandeis clubs offer a safe space and a home for students with similar interests.
 There are several clubs based in religion and religious culture where Brandeis students are welcome to worship, practice, and join in a community of like-minded individuals.
 As of summer 2016, the following clubs are present and active at Brandeis University.

 Most of the following clubs are Chartered or Recognized by the Brandeis University Student Union.
 According to the 2015-2016 Brandeis Club Leader’s Handbook, a Recognized Club is “recognized by the Student Union Senate.
 To be recognized, a club must obtain the signatures of ten prospective members.
 Recognized clubs cannot request money from the Union Allocations Board (A-Board).
 They can, however, book spaces on campus and fundraise.”